mozilla/fhr-jelly/README.md

     ./generate.py --output-dir html -f

-6) Open up your browser and point it to http://about:healthreport
+6) Open up your browser and point it to about:healthreport

 ## License